erf-model/ERF/Docs/sphinx_doc/Discretizations.rst

    q_{m + \frac{1}{2}}^{(3)} = \frac{1}{3} q_{m} + \frac{5}{6} q_{m+1} - \frac{1}{6} q_{m+2}
    \end{array}

 By default, the WENO3 scheme will be employed for moisture variables if the code is compiled with moisture support.
-However, users may utilize the WENO scheme for all variables, with a specified order, via the following inputs:
+However, users may utilize the WENO scheme for all scalar variables, with a specified order, via the following inputs:

 ::